-Under NASDAQ rules, a majority of a listed company's board of directors must be comprised of independent directors.
-In addition, NASDAQ rules require that, subject to specified exceptions, each member of a listed company's audit committee and compensation committee be independent and satisfy additional independence criteria set forth in Rules 10A-3 and 10C-1, respectively, under the Securities Exchange Act of 1934, as amended, (the "Exchange Act").
-Under NASDAQ rules, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Under Nasdaq rules, a majority of a listed company's board of directors must be comprised of independent directors.
+In addition, Nasdaq rules require that, subject to specified exceptions, each member of a listed company's audit committee and compensation committee be independent and satisfy additional independence criteria set forth in Rules 10A-3 and 10C-1, respectively, under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+Under Nasdaq rules, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

-Based upon information requested from and provided by each director concerning their background, employment and affiliations, including family relationships, our Board has determined, upon the recommendation of our Governance and Nominating Committee, that each of our directors other than Keith M. Gottesdiener, our President and Chief Executive Officer, has no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is independent within the meaning of the director independence standards of the NASDAQ rules and the SEC.
+Based upon information requested from and provided by our directors and nominees concerning their background, employment and affiliations, including family relationships, our Board has determined, upon the recommendation of our Governance and Nominating Committee, that each of our directors and nominees other than Keith M. Gottesdiener, our President and Chief Executive Officer, has no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is independent within the meaning of the director independence standards of Nasdaq rules and SEC rules.
 Our Board has also determined that each of the current members of our Audit Committee and our Compensation Committee as set forth in the "Board Committees" section below satisfies the independence standards for such committee.
-In making such determination, our Board considered the relationships that each such non-employee director has with Rhythm and all other facts and circumstances deemed relevant in determining their independence, including Christophe R. Jean's role as executive vice president at Ipsen Pharma SAS, an entity with which we have an ongoing contractual relationship.
+In making such determination, our Board considered the relationships that each non-employee director has with Rhythm and all other facts and circumstances deemed relevant in determining their independence, including Christophe R. Jean's role as executive vice president at Ipsen Pharma SAS, an entity with which we have an ongoing contractual relationship.